| | | | | Relation to

 embellishment.
 Use the tacky glue with brush to adhere these-dimensional items.

 S/Ts only can use the glue guns for especially heavy items (at their discretion).
+18. The raffia is added last.
+The

 children can decide is the wish to add a veil using the raffia, and leaving